5 Subscriptions You're Probably Still Paying For (And Don't Even Know It)

 What if a company makes it hard to cancel?

-If a company makes cancellation unreasonably difficult, you have options: dispute the charge with your bank, contact your credit card company to block future charges from that merchant, or file a complaint with the CFPB at consumerfinance.gov.
+You have options: dispute the charge with your bank, contact your credit card company to block future charges from that merchant, or file a complaint with the CFPB at consumerfinance.gov.

 BETTER CREDIT WITH AI